-Taxes may adversely affect our results of operations, cash flows or financial condition.
+Taxes could adversely affect our results of operations, cash flows and financial condition.

 We are subject to taxes in the United States and, increasingly, in foreign jurisdictions.
 Significant judgment is required in determining our worldwide provision for taxes.
 We regularly are under audit by tax authorities, and economic and political pressures to increase tax revenues in various jurisdictions may make resolving tax disputes more difficult.
 The final determination of tax audits and any related litigation could be different from our historical income tax provisions and accruals.
 In addition, potential adverse tax consequences could limit our ability to repatriate funds held in jurisdictions outside of the United States.
-Accordingly, taxes could have an adverse effect on our results of operations, cash flows or financial condition.
+Moreover, there may be unfavorable changes in the tax laws (or in the interpretation thereof) in the future.
+Accordingly, taxes could have an adverse effect on our results of operations, cash flows and financial condition.